mco-gh/pylearn/content/en/lessons/6. Functions/_index.md

 ---
-title: "Data Structures"
+title: "6.
+Functions"
-linkTitle: "Data Structures"
+linkTitle: "6.
+Functions"
 weight: 2
 description: >
   What does your user need to know to try your project?